ruby2d/ruby2d.com/_pages/learn/linux.md

 ---
 title: Ruby 2D on Linux
-subtitle: Learn how to set up your environment on Linux
+subtitle: Learn how to set up your environment and install dependencies
 layout: learn
 ---